-The new law also creates a list (Article 9) warning business of providing misleading information as to the nature or components of the goods, the source of the goods as well as their production and expiry dates, the relevant trademarks, and the producer of the goods.
+The new Consumer Protection law also creates a list (Article 9) warning business of providing misleading information as to the nature or components of the goods, the source of the goods as well as their production and expiry dates, the relevant trademarks, and the producer of the goods.

 Perhaps two of the most important reforms that have come with this law are those concerning real estate.
 Article 15 stipulates against two actions that were previously harmful to consumers.
 Firstly, it prohibits the advertising or the contracting of sale of property or land before obtaining the relevant license (as per Law No. 119/2008 on Unified Building).
 This is to prevent agents or owners from selling land based on a yet-to-be-imposed plans or blueprints.
-Secondly, the law now prohibits the common practice of real estate agencies, wherein they often stipulated in their contracts with new land owners that they were to receive a percentage of any further sale of the land or property.
+Secondly, the Consumer Protection law now prohibits the common practice of real estate agencies, wherein they often stipulated in their contracts with new land owners that they were to receive a percentage of any further sale of the land or property.
 This percentage often went up to 10%, and was a way for agencies to continue making money off of consumers, even after they had already purchased the land.
 Any clause stipulating for such behavior will be considered void.

-The new law contains a number of provisions concerning e-commerce.
+The new Consumer Protection law contains a number of provisions concerning e-commerce.
 Article 36 stipulates that the business must, before carrying out the contract, provide the consumer information regarding the business itself, the product, the warranty, the post-sale services, and the delivery date and location.

-The law also holds a section concerning the Consumer Protection Agency, identifying it as the body responsible for implementing this law and any decisions resulting from it.
+The Consumer Protection law also holds a section concerning the Consumer Protection Agency, identifying it as the body responsible for implementing this law and any decisions resulting from it.
 Offices of the agency must be set up in all governorates.
 The agency is responsible for placing plans and programs aimed at protecting the consumer, encouraging a culture of consumer protection, acting on feedback and complaints, and preparing studies on the matter.
 The use of the agency has indeed been on the rise, and most notably, last year it had received 38,000 complaints, as opposed to 13,000 in 2011.

-The Executive Regulations of the law will be issued within three months.
+The Executive Regulations of the Consumer Protection law will be issued within three months.
 The law makes it clear that the economic courts will be responsible for adjudicating the relevant civil and commercial disputes, and the administrative courts will adjudicate over the administrative disputes resulting from implementing the new law.